luca-pacini/sf-slack-userpics-to-salesforce/README.md

 Solution overview and business-driven choices

-This integration reads each mapped user’s avatar from Slack and applies it to the corresponding Salesforce user via supported platform APIs.
+This integration reads each mapped userâ€™s avatar from Slack and applies it to the corresponding Salesforce user via supported platform APIs.
 It runs on demand for a single user or as a scheduled batch.
 Design is native-first to minimise operational surface and align with governance.

 Native first: Apex service and batch with ConnectApi; Named Credential boundary for outbound calls.